megumi-mori/SimplyFire-beta/docs/source/workflow/mini_analysis.rst

 Analysis
 ------------------------------

+Analysis is performed by :doc:`../plugin_gui/mini_analysis`.

+The :doc:`../plugin_gui/mini_analysis` uses several parameters to analyze minis.
+The basic parameters are described here.
+For more information on all the parameters that can be adjusted, see the :doc:`../plugin_gui/mini_analysis` page.

 Parameters
 ^^^^^^^^^^^^^

-The ``Mini Analysis`` plugin depends on a handful of parameters to find minis.
-The basic parameters are described here.
-For more information on all the parameters that can be adjusted, see the ``Mini Analysis`` plugin page.

 Direction
   Indicates the expected sign of the minis.